 There is nothing more exciting than a well researched and superbly written investigative report.
-Well, maybe the Nationals in the World Series—that would also be pretty exciting.
+Well, maybe the Nationals winning the World Series.
+That was pretty exciting.
 But otherwise, it’s definitely investigative reports.

 Philip Becnel, the Managing Partner of Dinolt Becnel & Wells Investigative Group LLC, is the author of two influential investigative books: Principles of Investigative Documentation and Introduction to Conducting Private Investigations.
 The latter, previously published as Private Investigator Entry Level (02E), is the only textbook for the entry-level course required for all private investigators in the Commonwealth of Virginia.

 Philip has also published articles in several investigative, legal and popular publications, including The Legal Investigator, Law360, Westlaw Journal Employment, The Corporate Counselor and Time Magazine.
 He has taught undergraduate courses in criminal procedure, white collar crime and criminal investigation; he has lectured on a wide variety of investigative topics to the legal community; and he is frequently interviewed as an expert for media stories on matters ranging from vetting clients to bribery and fraud investigations, including by The Washington Post, The Washington Times, Federal Times,The Baltimore Sun, CNN and U.S. News and World Reports.